NCKU-NASA/nasa-judge-api/README.md

 ```

 ### ansible mode
 1. Set and write your `config.yaml` for lab.
-In `script mode` here is example.
+In `ansible mode` here is example.
 ```yaml
 promissions:   # It mean this lab is for which groups.
 - guest